Zolo101/5bHTML/src/INFO.md

 ## src/game/core

-Where all of the 5bHTML game code is located.
+Where all the 5bHTML game code is located.

 ## src/game/core/classes

-Where all of the core game's classes are kept.
+Where all the core game's classes are kept.

 ## src/game/core/data

-Where all of the core game's json files are kept.
+Where all the core game's json files are kept.

 ## src/game/core/misc